Hours: Mon - Fri 10-6, Sat 9-5, closed Sundays. Contact: 1‑306‑652‑0385

 The above photo shows one of the first kinds of bindings that replaced the 75mm system.
 On this Salomon Nordic System (SNS) there was a bar that extended out from the toe of the boot that hooked into the binding, and a ridge on the binding plate that fit into a groove on the boot.
 A vast improvement, but things would get better yet.
 (And check out the knickers!
 Yes, Eb's used to sell them.)

 While Salomon was developing the SNS, Rottefella was improving the rat trap.
 Their New Nordic Norm (NNN) system differed from Salomon's by having two ridges on the binding plate that fit into two grooves in the boot, whereas SNS had only one ridge.
-This remains the same today and is the reason you cannot use Salomon boots on the NNN system (and vice versa).
+The systems were not interchangeable; if you had Salomon boots, you needed Salomon bindings.

 SNS and NNN binding system

-Today, there remain the two nordic systems (SNS and NNN) but there are a few variations in binding types.
+Until 2016 there were only the two major nordic systems (SNS and NNN) but there were a few variations in binding types.

 SNS:

-1. Profil - has a single metal bar under the toe of the boot
+1. Profil - had a single metal bar under the toe of the boot

-2. Pilot - has two metal bars under the toe and forefoot of the boot
+2. Pilot - had two metal bars under the toe and forefoot of the boot

 3. X-Adventure - wider and stronger for backcountry skiing

-If you have a Profil boot, it won't fit in a Pilot binding.
-However Pilot boots may fit a Profil binding, as long as there is a wide enough groove in the binding plate where the second bar sits.
+If you had a Profil boot, it wouldn't fit in a Pilot binding.
+However Pilot boots could sometimes fit a Profil binding, as long as there was a wide enough groove in the binding plate where the second bar sits.

 Pilot boot on a Profil binding